incendies/emreozdiyarcv/index.md

 | __GitHub__  | [github.com/incendies](https://github.com/incendies)     |

 ## Summary
 * Full-Stack Software Developer & Work on my small projects

 - I'm a Full-Stack developer and Senior SEO specialist
-- I use JavaScript (React, VueJS, NodeJS, ExpressJS), PHP(Laravel, Symfony), Typescript, C# (.NET) GoLang, Python
+- I specialize in JavaScript (React, VueJS, NodeJS, ExpressJS), PHP(Laravel, Symfony), Typescript, C# (.NET) GoLang, and Python.
-- I've been writing JavaScript, Python, GoLang, and C#.
 I can write code that complies with Solid Principles.
-- I have experience with headless CMS systems like Strapi JS, Ghost, Sanity or others.
+- I have experience with headless CMS systems like Strapi JS, Ghost, Sanity, and others.
 - I have experience working with every type of SQL database system for example SQLite, Firebase, MySQL, and PostgreSQL.
-- I can easily implement my codes with Google Cloud, AWS, or others experience with CI/CD, Docker, and AWS environments (Lambda, ECS, etc...).
+- I can easily execute my codes with Google Cloud, and AWS.
+Also, with CI/CD, Docker, and AWS environments (Lambda, ECS, etc...).
 - I exit 5 websites that I built: [netflixjunkie.com](https://netflixjunkie.com) and [chaospin.com](https://chaospin.com) in 2021 and [thegamescabin.com](https://thegamescabin.com) and [corexbox.com](https://corexbox.com) in 2022 [metalshout.com](https://metalshout.com) in 2023.

 ## Education